ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

       else Br (l, (k, v), r);;
 ```

-Similar functions can be written to lookup values in a dictionary, to convert a
+Similar functions can be written to look up values in a dictionary, to convert
-list of pairs to or from a tree dictionary and so on.
+a list of pairs to or from a tree dictionary and so on.

 ## Example: mathematical expressions